 To produce the given interval, the tones played should be of the same octave.

 Please contact the seller of your bowls for more information and guidance.
-Tibetan singing bowls and many other instruments can be found in the Sound Therapy Shop
+Tibetan singing bowls and many other instruments can be found in the Sound Therapy Shop UK and International

 Here’s a helpful video from Jane Satchwell, Vice principal of Sound Healing Academy, that explains more about How to Choose a Tibetan Singing Bowl